wix-incubator/exodus/docs/how-to-run-bazel-locally.md

 * Path to the local .m2 repository
 * Path to the target repository

+//add option to turn flag on for scala (Java is default) /

 Also change the `Drepo.url` to your target repository.

+The main use case is to use Maven Java & local repository.
 ```
 $ java -Xmx12G -Dskip.classpath=false -Dskip.transformation=false -Dlocal.maven.repository.path=<PATH-TO-LOCAL> .m2 REPO  -Dfail.on.severe.conflicts=true -Drepo.root=<TARGET-REPO> -Drepo.url=git@github.com:YOUR-ORG/target-repo.git -jar bazel-bin/migrator/wix-bazel-migrator/migrator_cli_deploy.jar
 ```